Critical and near-critical relaxation of holographic superfluids: Discussion

 \section{Discussion}

-In this paper, we have studied the relaxation of a holographic superconductor close or exactly at the critical point, both from a bulk and a boundary perspective.

-In the bulk, our methods of choice were extensive numerical simulations over long ranges of time.
-We demonstrated that for critical quenches, in addition to the expected power law falloff of the modulus $|\langle \mO \rangle|$ of the order parameter, its complex phase undergoes rotations which are periodic on a logarithmic time axis, leading to a \textit{discrete scale invariance} of the solution.
-Furthermore, we observed that the power law falloff characteristic for the critical quenches is approximately observable even in the non-critical quenches for an intermediate time-period before the onset of the late-time exponential falloff at a handover-timescale \eqref{tho}.
+We studied the relaxation of a holographic superconductor close or exactly at the critical point.
+In the bulk, we used extensive numerical simulations over long ranges of time.
+We demonstrated that for critical quenches, in addition to the expected power law falloff of the modulus $|\langle \mO \rangle|$ of the order parameter, its complex phase undergoes rotations which are periodic on a logarithmic time axis, leading to a \textit{discrete scale invariance}.
+Furthermore, we observed that the power law falloff characteristic for the critical quenches is approximately observable even in the non-critical quenches for an intermediate time-period before the onset of the late-time exponential falloff at a handover-timescale $t_\text{ho}$.

-On the field theory side, we postulated a phenomenological Gross–Pitaevskii-like equation to describe the behavior of the system.
+On the field theory side, we postulated a phenomenological Gross–Pitaevskii-like equation for the system corresponding to Model F of \cite{RevModPhys.49.435} -- see appendix \ref{app::ModelF} for details.
 This equation can be solved analytically, and its parameters can be fixed by comparing to the numerical data on the late-time exponential falloff after non-critical quenches.
-In particular, we can fix the parameters of the equation with information about the static equilibrium states and linearized fluctuations about them (quasinormal modes (QNMs)) which are computationally much easier to obtain than the non-linear time evolution.
+In particular, we can fix the parameters of the equation with information about the static equilibrium states and linearized fluctuations about them (quasinormal modes (QNMs)) which are much easier to compute than the non-linear time evolution.
 The constants obtained from the QNM data in the superfluid and normal fluid phase match which is a non-trivial check of our suggested equation~\eqref{eq2}.
-In our study we also successfully applied and tested a novel concept about computing the amplitudes of QNM excitations developed in~\cite{Arean:2021tks} leading also to some novel insights about the linear response behavior.
+In our study we also successfully applied and tested a novel concept about computing the amplitudes of QNM excitations developed in~\cite{Arean:2021tks}.